Diamondbacks vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with eight wins in the 15 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have been victorious in nine, or 56.2%, of the 16 contests they have been chosen as underdogs in this season.

-- Arizona has a record of 3-2 in games where bookmakers have it as underdogs of at least +140 on the moneyline.
+- This season, Arizona has won three of its four games when it's the underdog by at least +150 on the moneyline.

-- The Diamondbacks have an implied victory probability of 41.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Diamondbacks have a 40% chance of coming away with a victory in the contest.

-- Arizona and its opponents have gone over the total this season in eight of its 17 opportunities.
+- Games involving Arizona have gone over the total set by bookmakers in nine of 18 chances this season.

 - The Diamondbacks have played just one game with a spread this season and covered in that contest.